tiyd-python-2015-01/stat-tracker/README.md

 ### API Specification

 For your API, I'm specifying the endpoints you'll need and what they should do.
-The URLs I'm using are not prefixed: yours should be.
+The URLs I'm using are not prefixed: yours should be with '/api/' and a version.

 All the endpoints require authentication using HTTP Basic Auth.

 Verb   | URL  | Action
 ------ | ---- | -------
-GET | /stats | Show a list of all stats I am tracking, and links to their individual pages POST | /stats | Create a new stat for me to track.
+GET | /activities | Show a list of all activities I am tracking, and links to their individual pages POST | /activities | Create a new activity for me to track.
-GET | /stats/{id} | Show information about one stat I am tracking, and give me the data I have recorded for that stat.
+GET | /activities/{id} | Show information about one activity I am tracking, and give me the data I have recorded for that activity.
-PUT | /stats/{id} | Update one stat I am tracking, changing attributes such as name or type.
+PUT | /activities/{id} | Update one activity I am tracking, changing attributes such as name or type.
 Does not allow for changing tracked data.
-DELETE | /stats/{id} | Delete a stat I am tracking.
-This should remove tracked data for that stat as well.
+DELETE | /activities/{id} | Delete one activity I am tracking.
+This should remove tracked data for that activity as well.
-POST or PUT | /stats/{id}/data | Add tracked data for a day.
+POST or PUT | /activities/{id}/stats | Add tracked data for a day.
 The JSON sent with this should include the day tracked.
 You can also override the data for a day already recorded.
-DELETE | /stats/{id}/data | Remove tracked data for a day.
+DELETE | /activities/{id}/stats | Remove tracked data for a day.
 You should send JSON that includes the date to be removed.

 I am not specifying what the JSON these return should look like, but you should feel free to follow one of the many competing standards.
 [JSON API](http://jsonapi.org/) is very comprehensive.